-As a consequence of the 2021 year of account reinsuring to close into Syndicate 1969, the residual risks to the members on the closed year have been minimised.
+As a consequence of the 2021 year of account reinsuring to close into the 2022 year of account, the residual risks to the members on the closed year have been minimised.
 Accordingly, the members are no longer exposed to changes in the estimates and judgements made after the balance sheet date.
 The risk disclosure requirements of FRS 102 and FRS 103 are therefore deemed not applicable to these underwriting year accounts.
 However, it should be noted that a reinsurance contract does not extinguish the primary liability of the original underwriter.